flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 ## Introduction to localizations in Flutter

-This section introduces is a tutorial on how to internationalize a Flutter application, along with any additional setup that a target platform might require.
+This section provides a tutorial on how to internationalize a Flutter application, along with any additional setup that a target platform might require.